mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 });
 ```

-So *request* and *response* goes to, now in order to read this parameter, we use *request.params.id*.
-So for now, let's just send this to the client.
+So *request* and *response*.
+Now to read this parameter, we use *request.params.id*.
+So now, let's send this to the client.
 So *resource.send*.

 ```javascript
 app.get('/api/courses:id', (req, res) => {